 Working as an interior designer in the 21st century is remarkably different compared to what earlier generations of designers experienced.
 Modern interior design is about more than just aesthetic appeal.
 Tastes have changed.
 So have materials.
 We view energy consumption in a whole new way.
 Even the terms are different.

-These days we talk about things like passive, green, and biophilic design.
+These days we talk about things like passive design, going green, and biophilic design.
 But what does it all mean?
 Despite what you may have heard, all three types of design are distinct and unique.
 There may be some overlap when a designer employs one or more of the styles, but each one can be employed separately.

 Let us take some time to define and briefly explain each of the three design styles.
 You will notice they all combine elements of function, form, and a new way of thinking about how natural and man-made spaces interact.